feizc/Visual-ChatGLM/README.md

-# Personalized-ChatGLM
+# 👀 Visual-ChatGLM: Open ChatGLM Eyes to See the World

-Fine-tuning ChatGLM for domain specific knowledge dialogue.
+Fine-tuning ChatGLM for visual understanding and image generation.